monowireless/MWSDK_docs/en/MWX/content/install_n_build/building-act.md

 Depending on the OS environment, security warnings may appear when running each executable program.
 It is necessary to configure the settings to suppress the warning.
 (Please consult with yourself or your system administrator to determine if you wish to **run the program with the warning suppressed.**)
 {% endhint %}

-In VS Code, you can either open the workspace file directly under the `Act_samples` directory, or open the act directory under `Act_samples`.
+In VS Code, you can either open the workspace file directly under the `Act_samples` folder, or open the act folder under `Act_samples`.

 {% hint style="warning" %}
 In the example below, a workspace is opened with an example screen of the English interface.